-The Company has now begun its 5th year of operation with a consistent strategy of providing investors access to attractive, largely uncorrelated, investment returns of the traditional reinsurance and insurance linked securities market.
-The Company's preferred access to risk, proprietary methodology of portfolio construction, and its conservative approach to reserving allow the Company to continue to deliver superior portfolio returns.
+The Company is now in its sixth year of operation with a consistent strategy of providing investors access to attractive, largely uncorrelated, investment returns of the traditional reinsurance and insurance linked securities market.
+The Company's preferred access to risk, proprietary methodology of portfolio construction, and its conservative approach to reserving allow the Company to continue to deliver uncorrelated portfolio returns.
+Following the significant industry losses experienced in 2017, the Investment Manager reported improved market conditions during the January 2018 renewal period.
+On average, loss affected business benefited from renewing premium rate increases of 15%-20%, while non-loss affected agreements benefited from rate increases of 3-5% (in each case compared to 2017 and net of expenses).
+With the June 2018 renewal period approaching, the Investment Manager expects continued rate improvement with the majority of contracts renewing being loss affected.